martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 considered benign since these protocols are often distinguishable.
 RTP/RTCP multiplexing is advised to address this problem.

-The `sdp_session_id` extension is included in a ClientHello and either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
+The `sdp_dtls_id` extension is included in a ClientHello and either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
 In TLS 1.3, the extension MUST NOT be included in a ServerHello.

 Endpoints MUST check that the `dtls_id` parameter in the extension that they receive includes the `dtls-id` attribute value that they received in their peer's session description.
 Comparison can be performed with either the decoded ASCII string or the encoded octets.
-An endpoint that receives a `sdp_session_id` extension that is not identical to the value that it expects MUST abort the connection with a fatal `handshake_failure` alert.
+An endpoint that receives a `sdp_dtls_id` extension that is not identical to the value that it expects MUST abort the connection with a fatal `handshake_failure` alert.

 An endpoint that is communicating with a peer that does not support this extension will receive a ClientHello, ServerHello or EncryptedExtensions that